- Graduate and Professional

 Stakeholder-Driven Scenario Models for Strategic Conservation Planning

-- Have a fundamental understanding of the considerations that go into building a land use model, including issues of data availability, scale, and landscape patterns.
+- Have a fundamental understanding of the considerations for building a land use model, including issues of data availability, scale, and landscape patterns.

-- Understand the underlying structure of Dinamica EGOs most essential parameters, how they contribute to model outcomes, and how to modify them using R
+- Understand the underlying structure of Dinamica EGO’s essential parameters, how they contribute to model outcomes, and how to modify them using R

-- Learn how to build and run a Scenario Building workshop with stakeholders through immersion in the mock workshop.
+- Know how to build and run a scenario planning workshop with stakeholders

 Smithsonian Conservation Biology Institute in Front Royal, Virginia, USA